freerange/pair-programming-presentation/presentation.md

 * On the job training

 ^
+- We think pairing makes the _team_ more efficient
 - It helps avoid people ending up down unnecessary rabbit holes.
 - Continuous discussion about what you're doing keeps you focussed on the problem.
 - Pairing is a way for a more experienced person to help a less experienced person.